 The mountain is often covered by clouds, and this day was one of those.
 Having come all the way from Norway we agreed that we just had to get up there.
-Luckily the the Aerial Cableway was operating dispite thick clouds and quite strong winds.
+Luckily the Aerial Cableway was operating despite thick clouds and quite strong winds.

-The main feature of Table Mountain is the level plateau approximately three kilometres from side to side, edged by impressive cliffs.
+The main feature of Table Mountain is the level plateau approximately three kilometers from side to side, edged by impressive cliffs.
 The plateau, flanked by Devil’s Peak to the east and by Lion’s Head to the west, forms a dramatic backdrop to Cape Town.
-This broad sweep of mountainous heights, together with Signal Hill, forms the natural amphitheatre of the City Bowl and Table Bay harbor.
-The highest point on Table Mountain is towards the eastern end of the plateau is 1,086 meters – 19 metres higher than the cable station at the western end of the plateau.
+This broad sweep of mountainous heights, together with Signal Hill, forms the natural amphitheater of the City Bowl and Table Bay harbor.
+The highest point on Table Mountain is towards the eastern end of the plateau is 1,086 meters – 19 meters higher than the cable station at the western end of the plateau.